DIY Modular High-Vacuum System

 Background

-From the first moment that I had interacting with a high vacuum system, I was completely captivated.
-On their own they are marvels of engineering; systems where the most minute levels of gas in the system can not only be detected, but can ruin an experiment.
-But arguably more incredible is the science that can be carried out in such a unique experiment.
-For me, I was enamored by electrostatic fusors, electron beams, physical vapor deposition, and more.
+From the first moment interacting with a high vacuum system, I was completely captivated.
+On their own they are marvels of engineering; systems where the most minute levels of gas can not only be detected but also ruin an experiment.
+But arguably more incredible is the science that can be carried out in such a unique environment.
+I find myself continuously enamored by electrostatic fusors, electron beams, physical vapor deposition, and more.

-From the first moment that I had interacting with a high vacuum system, I was completely captivated.
-On their own they are marvels of engineering; systems where the most minute levels of gas in the system can not only be detected, but can ruin an experiment.
-But arguably more incredible is the science that can be carried out in such a unique experiment.
-For me, I was enamored by electrostatic fusors, electron beams, physical vapor deposition, and more.
+From the first moment interacting with a high vacuum system, I was completely captivated.
+On their own they are marvels of engineering; systems where the most minute levels of gas can not only be detected but also ruin an experiment.
+But arguably more incredible is the science that can be carried out in such a unique environment.
+I find myself continuously enamored by electrostatic fusors, electron beams, physical vapor deposition, and more.

 Initial Thoughts and Design